daniilrobnikov/vits/README.md

 ## Todo

 - [ ] text preprocessing
-  - [x] add support for Bengali text cleaner
+  - [x] add support for Bengali text cleaner and phonemizer
   - [ ] update original text cleaner for multi-language
   - [ ] custom `text/cleaners.py` for multi-language
   - [ ] use num2words package to convert numbers to words in multiple languages